 - What is herd immunity?
 What are 2 ways it can be achieved in a population? - What level of herd immunity may be needed for COVID-19?
 If it mutates to be more contagious does herd immunity need to be higher or lower? - What considerations lead to decisions to create a vaccine?
 Explain your reasoning. - Based on what you know, explain why/why not you'd be willing to be vaccinated against the coronavirus that causes COVID-19. - 3.
 Extend/Elaborate: Discuss the role of public health in resilience, defined as the ability to respond to changes before a crisis occurs.
 Think about leaders in the past and present who cared for the people and the land in good and bad times.
 Discuss in context of articles "Coronavirus doubters follow climate denial playbook" and students' sharing of prior knowledge of Hawaiian practices to maintain sustainable, resilient communities and ecosystems. - a.
 Why is constant observation, monitoring, analysis, and decision-making needed to maintain a sustainable, resilient society?
 Share what you know about Hawaiian practices oriented to sustainability. - b.
 How do local, national, and international politics impact public health and climate change policies? - c.
-At the end of a sustainability science class a teacher said when his 4th grade students studied an environmental issue, he'd ask, "What would a Hawaiian do?"
+A teacher said when his 4th grade students study an environmental issue, he asks, "What would a Hawaiian do?"
 What do you think he meant? - d.
-How does this teacher's personal 'ōlelo no 'eau apply to the health and resilience of communities here and globally? - e.
+How does this teacher's personal 'olelo no 'eau apply to the health and resilience of communities here and globally? - e.
 What is one thing you could do for a more sustainable, resilient community?